jtsteinbach/sandbox/README.md

 # oops
-sb undo                          # reverts the last save — as a NEW save sb undo -p src/app.py            # bring one file back from the last save sb restore 67b3dea8b260c12a      # return to any past anchor, save, or deploy
+sb undo                          # reverts the last save — as a NEW save sb undo -p src/app.py            # bring one file back from the last save sb restore 67b3dea8b260c12a      # return to any past anchor, save, or release

 # trust, but verify
 sb verify                        # re-hash every object, check the journal chain